 Our values are respect, understanding, compassion, kindness and working with hope.
 Our patron is a retired Supreme Court Judge.
 We have a Board of Trustees and a team of Advisers, who are experienced professionals.

 Our chairman is a well-respected, widely published and award winning senior professional who graduated from 4 British Universities.
 His distinguished career spanned two decades in civil service, local authorities and public sector.
-Over the past 20 years, he was elected to the Board of Governors at 5 Schools and 9 large Hospitals (albeit only 5 allowed him to serve due to his disabilities and poor health) in London.
+Over the past 21 years, he was elected to the Board of Governors at 5 Schools and 20 large Hospitals (due to disabilities and poor health, he was only able to serve some of those 20 hospitals) in London.
 In 2016 he passed the rigorous Ministry of Justice assessment to be a Justice of the Peace (Magistrate) and on 31 March 2017 he took the Judicial Oath to be sworn into the Judiciary of England and Wales.
-Over the past two decades, his outstanding work earned respect from judges, lawyers, police, community leaders and politicians, evidenced by the documents in 20 lever arch files.
+Over the past two decades, his outstanding work earned respect from senior judges, lawyers, police, community leaders and eminent politicians, evidenced by the documents in 20 lever arch files.

 Life has always been extremely tough for our chairman because he was born with a rare incurable medical condition which affects half of his head and face.
 Then at the age of 21, he was diagnosed with a second incurable medical condition.
 Both serious long-term illnesses give him permanent disabilities in his right eye, nose, mouth, face, colon, speech and skin.
 He suffers from chronic pain and fatigue.

 The Chair is supported by three Chartered Accountants and 2 Honorary Counselling Supervisors (a Senior GP and a retired Doctor Major from the British Army).
 We have 58 eminent and distinguished professionals as Honorary Life Members, including a former Archbishop of Canterbury, peers in the House of Lords, Hospital Consultants and University Professors.